 Personally, I like the idea of these screenshot previews and having quick access to edit and/or share them if I want to, but I rarely find myself using them.
 I still prefer to take the screenshots and then go into the Photos app and AirDrop them to my computer or email them or whatever.
 I hardly edit them on my iPhone, unless I'm sending a screenshot to a friend or family member that needs some quick help.

 I don't think it would be too hard for Apple to include an on/off toggle in the Settings app for this.
 If enough people have issues with it, it can happen.
-If you're not digging the screenshot previews, you can submit feedback to Apple about it once iOS 11 is live for everyone.
+If you're not digging the screenshot previews, you can submit feedback to Apple about it.